pictureknight/compressed_visuals/README.md

 3. Run the notebook.
 Paste the data once prompted.

+4. Once the notebook finishes computing, the PNG will be available on the left panel.

 ## Detailed step-by-step guide

 1. Find the asset fingerprint of your NFT.
 This is visible on Tokhun.io for each NFT.